Competition lawyers guiding businesses in Newcastle, the Hunter and Sydney through trade practices and consumer law.

 Rights and responsibilities under the Competition and Consumer Law

-Our solicitors can advise you on your rights and obligations under competition and consumer law, including:
+Our competition lawyers and solicitors can advise you on your rights and obligations under competition and consumer law, including:

 - Unfair contract terms provisions in standard form consumer contracts